Email & call by May 26 — School Board votes in June

 Tap to expand

-Absolutely — and personalization helps.
-Add your name, your street, how long you've lived here, and one specific concern that matters most to you.
+Absolutely — and it helps.
+Add your name, your street, how long you've lived here, and one concern that matters most to you.

 Yes.
-Anyone who lives in, works near, or regularly travels through the area is welcome to share their concerns.
-You don't need to live in any specific neighborhood.
+Anyone who lives in, works near, or regularly travels through the area is welcome to contact the Board.

 Share With Neighbors